kataru-lang/kataru-lang.github.io/docs/concepts/state.md

 If you'd like to debug state while playing, switch the Save Path in Kataru Settings from .bin to .yml like so:
 ![Change save path in Kataru Settings](DebugState.png)

-Then view the save file created in that Save Path, relative to Application.persistentDataPath.
+Then view and/or edit the save file created in that Save Path, relative to Application.persistentDataPath.

 A save file will only be located there once <a href="#/api/unity?id=save">`Save()`</a> has been called.